Crusaders Rugby League: 2010-2011: The Racecourse

 The Racecourse Ground is located in Wrexham in North Wales and is the official home of the Crusaders and where most matches are played.
 The club moved to the ground in 2010, in time for the start of the Super League XV season.
 The first Crusaders match ever played there was against Leeds Rhinos on 29 January 2010, and that match is also the highest attendance for a Crusaders match played in Wrexham.
 With a capacity of 15,500 it is the largest ground in North Wales, the fifth largest in the whole of Wales, and the seventh-largest in Super League.
 It was first built in 1807 and first played host to Wrexham's "Town Purse" horse race.
 Crowd trouble stopped the horse racing and in 1864 it became home to Wrexham Association Football Club with the club now owning the ground.
 The Wales national rugby league team have played there once against Italy.
 The ground has four stands: The Mold Road Stand, The Eric Roberts Stand, The Kop and The Yale.
 Crusaders have played a total of 12 games at The Racecourse.
+Before the move to the Racecourse Ground, there were plans for a new Bridgend stadium to be built for the Crusaders as well as for other sporting games.